-20 apartments for rent in Maple Ridge Historic District, Tulsa, OK
+20 apartments for rent near Maple Ridge Historic District, Tulsa, OK

 The Maple Ridge neighborhood in Tulsa was placed on the National Register of Historic Places on April 6, 1983.
 Located south of downtown, the northern border is the Knightsdale Bypass/Highway 51.
 The eastern border is Peoria Avenue, with the Midland Valley Railroad right-of-way to the west.
 Hazel Boulevard is the southern border.